February 6, 2015 – Friday – Victoria to Atlanta

 I’m out the door at my home and in a taxi to the airport by 4AM.
 The United counter Victoria airport opens at 5AM (2 hours before flight time).
 Once my bag is checked through to Atlanta (US$25+tax), I clear security and grab a cappuccino from the Spinnaker’s On The Fly restaurant in the boarding lounge.
 My flight for San Francisco leaves at 7AM, so I have some time to kill.
 Once the flight to San Francisco departs on time I can relax, since there is nothing further I can do about anything except find my gates at each airport along the way.
 I’m flying through San Francisco and Houston to get to Atlanta today.

 I only have an hour to find the gate in Houston for the final leg to Atlanta, but I catch a break.
 The flight arrives on time, the aircraft isn’t full so unloading goes well, and the next gate turns out to be in the same terminal.
 So instead of rushing around, I have a few minutes to spare.

 Atlanta’s domestic terminal is under construction, and is a mess both inside the terminal buildings and outside with the access roads.
-I finally find the hotel shuttle and arrive the Hyatt Place at South Terminal.
+I finally find the hotel shuttle and arrive at the Hyatt Place at South Terminal.
 This hotel is a pretty good choice.
-Although the room fixtures are starting to show wear and tear, check-in is quick, and it is clean, quiet, and well-run.
+Although the room fixtures are starting to show wear, check-in is quick, and it is clean, quiet, and well-run.

 February 7, 2015 – Saturday – Atlanta to Dubai